Ending your endowment or whole of life with-profits policy early

 Selling your policy

-- If you have a with-profits endowment policy, you may be able to sell it on the second-hand endowment market.
+- If you have a with-profits endowment policy, you might be able to sell it on the second-hand endowment market.

 - If you’ve been paying in for at least seven years, you’ll probably earn more if you sell a with-profits policy rather than cashing it in.

-Remember to consider any guarantees you may lose, any charges and the possible cost of replacing any life insurance cover.
+Remember to consider any guarantees you might lose, any charges and the possible cost of replacing any life insurance cover.

 Talk to your adviser or provider about the implications of selling.